probprog/anglican/code/README.md

   produces a static random source from the random process.
   Depending on the process, the returned value can be a distribution, or a function returning a distribution.
-  To get the next state of the random process, `advance` must be called on the current state and a sample.
+  To get the next state of the random process, `absorb` must be called on the current state and a sample.

 A program in __m!__  has access to a store through special